 - Five-year-old Callaghan from There's More Than One Way Home doesn't understand this trope, or why it applies to her mother's last boyfriend.

 Callaghan: His name was Dick and she kept saying it was the perfect name for him.
 What did she mean?
 I asked Magdalena if it meant something in Spanish but she said no. Does it mean something in French?

 - Are You Being Served?: In one episode we learn that Mr. Lucas's first name is Dick, which everyone else finds hilarious.
 However, in other episodes his first name is James.

 - Bottom, never the most subtle of shows, has the bartender aptly named Dick Head.

-- Buffy the Vampire Slayer: Season 3 Big Bad is Mayor Richard Wilkins.
-In the finale Buffy gets him to chase her into the school library, which is filled with explosives.
+- Buffy the Vampire Slayer: Mayor Richard Wilkins is the Season 3 villain.
+In the finale, Buffy gets him to chase her into the school library, which is filled with explosives with this line.

 Buffy: Hey! [holds up Faith's knife] You remember this?
 I took it from Faith.
 Stuck it in her gut.
 Just slid in her like she was butter.
 You wanna get it back from me...
 Dick?

 - In the episode "Sucker Punch" the team investigates the death of an Irish mobster, whose brother Richard Coonan, a Smug Snake, turns out to be a major heroin importer amongst other significant crimes.
 His connection in the shipping industry, Johnny Vong, refers to him as Dick Coonan, and Castle pointedly uses the nickname as an insult at one point.

 - Oddly enough, the title character is also named Richard, and he borders on being The Gadfly to Detective Kate Beckett and other officers in the precinct, but is never referred to as "Dick."
 Though in combination with his last name and said quickly, his name certainly can sound like 'Rick Asshole'.